Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy $\mathrm{(Lu,Yb)}\mathrm{Rh}_{2}\mathrm{Zn}_{20}$: Results

-Orbital degeneracy of the local Fermi-liquid ground state can be empirically measured by examining the Wilson ratio $R_\mathrm{W} = \pi^2 k_{\mathrm{B}}^2 \chi_0 / (\mu_{\textrm{eff}}^2 \gamma_{4f})$.
-Here, $k_{\mathrm{B}}$ is the Boltzmann constant, and $\chi_0$ is the magnetic susceptibility in the Fermi-liquid state at $T = 0$ K. We used the value of $\chi_{4f}$($T$) at 1.8 K as an approximate value of $\chi_0$.
-The evaluated values of $R_\mathrm{W}$, listed in Table \ref{tab:chi_property}, agrees with $R_\mathrm{W} = N/(N-1) =(2J+1)/2J = 1.14$ for $N=8 \ (J=7/2)$ \cite{Hewson1993, Hewson1983_2, WR}.
-The large orbital degeneracy of the 4$f$-electron involves the Kondo singlet ground state; that is, the exchange coupling between localized and conduction electrons overcomes the crystalline-electric field (CEF) energy scale in the $x=0.014$ sample.
-The $T_{\mathrm{K}}$ of the $x=0.014$ sample is evaluated to be 60.9 K with a typical relation between $T_{\mathrm{K}}$ and $\gamma_{4f}$ for $N=8$ \cite{TK, Rajan1983, Kaihe2005}.
-Although the CEF energy scale is uncertain for the $x=0.014$ sample, an upper boundary of the CEF splitting can be estimated.
-For a small CEF energy scale in the $LnTr_{2}$Zn$_{20}$ family ({\it Ln} : lanthanoids, {\it Tr} : transition-metal), a topologically close pack phase, also known as the Frank--Kasper cage structure, plays a key role in suppressing the CEF level splitting owing to an almost spherical coordinate of the Zn atoms around the {\it Ln} ion \cite{Torikachvili2007, Onimaru2016}.
-The CEF energy scale $\Delta_{\mathrm{CEF}}$ was evaluated to be $\sim 70$ K at most for the parent compound YbRh$_2$Zn$_{20}$ \cite{Honda2013} and $\sim 30$ K for the isovalent compound YbCo$_2$Zn$_{20}$ \cite{Takeuchi2011, Kaneko2012}.
-The evaluated $\Delta_{\mathrm{CEF}}$ for YbRh$_2$Zn$_{20}$ is supported by our neutron-scattering experiments, where no well-defined CEF excitation was observed, as mentioned later.
+$T_{\mathrm{K}}$ of the $x=0.014$ sample is evaluated as 60.9 K with a typical relation between $T_{\mathrm{K}}$ and $\gamma_{4f}$ for $N=8$ \cite{Rajan1983, Kaihe2005, TK}.
+Although the detailed CEF energy structure is uncertain, an upper boundary of the CEF splitting can be estimated to be $\sim$60 K because of $k_{\mathrm{B}}T_{\mathrm{K}} > \Delta_{\mathrm{CEF}}$ and $T_{\mathrm{K}} = 60.9 \ \mathrm{K}$.
+For a small CEF energy scale in the $LT_{2}$Zn$_{20}$ family ({\it L}, lanthanoids; {\it T}, transition metals), a topologically close-packed phase, also known as the Frank-Kasper cage structure, is crucial in suppressing the CEF level splitting owing to an almost spherical coordinate of the Zn atoms around the {\it L} ion \cite{Torikachvili2007, Onimaru2016}.
+The CEF energy scale $\Delta_{\mathrm{CEF}}/k_{\mathrm{B}}$ was evaluated as $\sim$70 K at most for the parent compound YbRh$_2$Zn$_{20}$ \cite{Honda2013} and $\sim$30 K for the isovalent compound YbCo$_2$Zn$_{20}$ \cite{Takeuchi2011, Kaneko2012}.
+The evaluated $\Delta_{\mathrm{CEF}}$ for YbRh$_2$Zn$_{20}$ is supported by our neutron-scattering experiments, where no well-defined CEF excitation was observed, as mentioned in Sec. \ref{subsec_quasielastic}.